'Want my child to stop living with a tube in her stomach'

-After 20 unsuccessful surgeries in Australia, 30-year-old wants Boston Hospital to carry out Foker procedure on her three-year-old daughter suffering from a rare oesophagus condition.
-City doctors say graft is a more affordable and better option
+After 20 surgeries in Australia, 30-yr-old wants US hospital to carry out Foker procedure on 3-yr-old daughter suffering from rare oesophagus condition.
+Mumbai docs say graft is a better option

 The case of Sydney-based Sweety Makwana’s three-year-old daughter Twisha, who was born with a rare congenital defect, has drawn the attention of Mumbai doctors.

 Twisha suffers from Long Gap Esophageal Atresia, which makes it impossible for her to eat through her mouth